Gunma is the ideal place to get away from it all. Breathe in the fresh air, relax in natural hot springs, and recharge both body and mind

 Stay at the Tsumagoi Prince Hotel or the Manza Prince Hotel next to Manza Onsen Ski Resort, to make the most of your time.
 Both offer outdoor onsens with milky acidic springs, along with spacious gardens to explore and expansive views of greenery to help you to relax completely.

 Takuminosato, about 20 minutes by bus from Jomo-Kogen Station, is known as the village of artisans.
 This collection of four charming rural villages has wide streets and well-preserved traditional houses and ateliers, making for a pleasant day of strolling or cycling.
-Experiences and workshops include fabric dyeing, painting masks, making washi paper, glass blowing, cooking classes, and fruit picking.
+Experiences and workshops include fabric dyeing, painting masks, making washi paper, glass blowing, fruit picking, as well as preparing traditional Japanese food items such as konnyaku and soba noodles.
 Cafes and restaurants in the village serve healthy dishes with locally-grown ingredients.
 Don’t miss the soba noodles, which are a specialty of the area.

 After a day of creativity, choose from a range of accommodation options in the area for a relaxing stay, including Sarugakyo Onsen, Hoshi Onsen, Tanigawa Onsen or Takaragawa Onsen.
 Sarugakyo Hotel, overlooking Lake Akaya is about 10 minutes drive from Takuminosato.
 This quiet hotel is known for its tofu-based cuisine which is made fresh onsite every day, and served in traditional, multi-course kaiseki meals.
 Hoshi Onsen Chojukan is about 20 minutes by car from Takuminosato.
 It is renowned for its beautiful wooden bath house, which is over 140 years old and is registered as a Tangible Cultural Property of Japan.
 Many artists and writers have stayed at Chojukan and were inspired by the peaceful atmosphere.
 Enjoy modern luxury at Bettei Senjuan in Tanigawa Onsen or the traditional charms of Takaragawa Onsen Osenkaku in Takaragawa Onsen.